sletap/karat-challenge/README.md

 1. run `stripe listen --forward-to localhost:3000/api/getStripeWebhooks`

 2. update `.env.local` with stripe keys and a stripe card id.
-Get the webhook key from the above command (I have these pre-set in the env.local file for quick testing purposes, but these are for convenience and some of them would be removed if this repo were to ever become public)
+The secret key can be retrieved [here](https://dashboard.stripe.com/test/apikeys).
+The webhook key can be found using the above `stripe listen` command, and the CARD_ID takes any card_id (I've included one for testing purposes)

-3. run the development server:
+3. run the development server!

 ```bash
 npm run dev